-Some children arrive at school with identified SEND, in which case the SENCO will liaise with the previous school, nursery or setting to ensure there is a smooth transition and continuity of provison.
+Some children arrive at school with identified SEND, in which case the SENCO will liaise with the previous school, nursery or setting to ensure there is a smooth transition and continuity of provision.

-If, during a child's time at our school, teacher's begin to have concerns about progress or attainment, parents will be contacted to discuss these concerns so they can share their views.
-There is a period of monitoring and review, including an analysis of the child's progress compared with peers, national data and expectations of progress.
+If, during a child's time at our school, teachers begin to have concerns about progress or attainment, parents will be contacted to discuss these concerns so they can share their views.
+A period of monitoring and review will occur, including an analysis of the child's progress compared with peers, national data and expectations of progress.

-Following this, and in consultation with all relevant staff at school, the child (if appropriate) and the child's parents, a child may be identified as having SEND and appropriate provision will be made.
+Following this, and in consultation with all relevant staff at school, the child (if appropriate) and the child's parents, a child may be identified as having SEND.
+Appropriate provision will be made.

-Sometimes the school will call upon the services from an outside service to help with assessment.
-That could include an Educational Psychologist, a specialist teacher or a health professional.
+Sometimes our school will call upon the services from an outside service to help with assessment.
+These could include an Educational Psychologist, a specialist teacher or a health professional.
 Before a referral is made parents are consulted and asked to complete a referral form.
 Each step of the referral process will be explained.